coderefinery/git-intro/content/configuration.md

 For the email address we recommend to use the one you use for your GitHub account.
-If you prefer to not use it, you can instead use `YOUR_GITHUB_USERNAME@users.noreply.github.com` as the email address.
+If you prefer to not use it, you can instead use `YOUR_GITHUB_USERNAME@users.noreply.github.com` as the email address (replace `YOUR_GITHUB_USERNAME`).
 This means that nobody can write to this email address, but GitHub will still be able to connect your contributions with your GitHub account.

-(Note that these can, in theory, be anything: this is just data, not a registration or identity requirement.)
+Note that these can, in theory, be anything: this is just data, not a registration or identity requirement.

 ## Default branch name

 The default branch name in Git has been `master` for a long time, but it is changing to `main` in many places.
-We recommend to set it to `main`:
+We recommend to set it to `main` for new repositories that you create locally:
 ```console
 $ git config --global init.defaultbranch main
 ```